unlimitedbacon/stl-thumb/README.md

 #### Debian / Ubuntu

 [Download the .deb package](https://github.com/unlimitedbacon/stl-thumb/releases/latest) for your platform (usually amd64) and install it.
+Packages are also available for armhf (Raspberry Pi) and arm64.

 ```
 $ sudo dpkg -i stl-thumb_0.1.0_amd64.deb